 Caladium – here, after masturbation, the penis is as flabby as a rag, the prepuce when withdrawn behind the glans does not have sufficient contractility to replace itself.
 Nocturnal emission occurs with or without dreams.
 It is indicated in the advanced stages when there are no erections.
 Emissions occurring without any sexual excitement whatever is a good indication for caladium.
 Feeling of coldness and cold perspiration about the genitals is also a useful symptom for the remedy.

 Zincum –This remedy corresponds to long-lasting abuse of the genital organs, with great hypochondriasis.
 The patient has a pale sunken face with blue rings about the eyes, and there is with this drug great local local irritation, the testicles being drawn up against the external ring.
 Aurum may be useful when despondency predominates.

 Lycopodium – Lycopodium is the remedy for cases which have gone on to complete impotency; the erections are absent or imperfect and the genital organs are cold and shrivelled.
-Exhausting pollutions (Nocturnal Emissions or Wet Dreams) in men without erections.
+Exhausting pollutions (Nocturnal Emissions or Wet Dreams) (Homeopathy for Wet Dreams) in men without erections.
 Lilienthal termed Lycopodium “the old man’s balm.”
 It corresponds especially to the impotency of old age where there is great despondency.
 Kobalt has backache following seminal emissions.
 Sarsaparilla has nocturnal erections with lascivious dreams, followed by pain in the back down to the spermatic cords; prostration, the least excitement causing ejaculation without sexual feeling.